pat/thinking-sphinx/v4/rake_tasks.md

 Any given SQL-backed index can not be processed more than once concurrently.
 To avoid multiple indexing requests, Thinking Sphinx adds a lock file in the indices directory while indexing occurs, named `ts-INDEXNAME.tmp`.

 In rare cases (generally when the parent process crashes completely), orphan lock files may remain - these are safe to remove if no indexing is occured.
 If you're finding some of your indices aren't being processed reliably, checking for these index files is recommended.

-This feature has been in place since v3.1.0.

 ### Generating the Configuration File